 - Communicate the experience with family or close friends or in a diary or online journal.

 - Give yourself time and recognize that you can’t control everything.

-- Ask for support from people who care about you or attend a local support group for people who have had a similar experience.
+- Ask for support from people who care about you or attend a local or online support group for people who have had a similar experience.

 - Find a support group led by a trained professional who can facilitate discussions.

-- Eat a well-balanced diet, exercise, get adequate rest, and avoid alcohol and drugs.
+- Try to eat a well-balanced diet, exercise, get adequate rest, and avoid alcohol and drugs.

 - Maintain a daily routine with structured activities.